-Despite their history in the valley, personal accomplishments as it relates to wine and their own relationship, they had never before made wine together.
+Despite their history in the valley, individual personal accomplishments as it relates to wine and their own relationship, they had never before made wine together.
 The first vintage of Barrett & Barrett was 2008.

 The image of the coin on the label is the perfect tribute to both Bo and Heidi’s interests and accomplishments.
 During a trip to visit their daughter Chelsea who was in Northern France at the time, they stopped in Austria and visited the Leopold Museum in Vienna which contains an impressive collection of ancient coins.
 They had an idea of the coin image for their label prior to this museum visit but it was here they saw it in real life.